* You will need login information to access the UMS myCampus portal.

 There are certain programs that are representative of a group of partners.
 These programs may use appropriate logos that have been approved by all involved.
 UMaine Extension staff who are involved in such partner programs are encouraged to work with Extension’s Communications and Marketing Team.

 Maine Compost School is an educational program of University of Maine Cooperative Extension, Maine Department of Agriculture, Conservation and Forestry, Maine Department of Environmental Protection, and Maine State Planning Office.

 The Maine Healthy Beaches Program

 The Maine Healthy Beaches Program is a partnership of University of Maine Cooperative Extension/Sea Grant, Maine State Planning Office/Coastal Program, Maine Department of Health and Human Services, Maine Departments of Conservation and Environmental Protection, local municipalities, and the beach-going public.

 Use of names and logos of for-profit companies and products

 Please reference the Policies & Procedures manual, section 4.11.

 Branding collaborative web pages

 When we host collaborative pages on UMaine Extension’s website and provide staff resources for free, we require that the pages are branded to match UMaine’s site and the URL adheres to UMaine’s domain naming policy, which means it must include “umaine.edu” in the site address.
-We are happy to prominently include logos and links to all partners, which will be displayed on the right or bottom of page, or on a separate sponsors’ page, depending on the number of partners and the amount of support they are providing.
+We are happy to prominently include logos and links to all partners, which will be displayed on the right or bottom of the page, or on a separate sponsors’ page, depending on the number of partners and the support they are providing.
 Please contact the Extension Communications and Marketing Team at email@example.com for further information.